Clifton Hill, Niagara Falls

 Clifton Hill is one of the major tourist promenades in Niagara Falls, Ontario.
 The street, close to Niagara Falls and the Niagara River, leads from River Road on the Niagara Parkway to intersect with Victoria Avenue, and contains a number of gift shops, wax museums, haunted houses, video arcades, restaurants, hotels and themed attractions.
 It is a major amusement area and centre for night life, particularly for families and teenagers.

 Properties on Clifton Hill are bought, sold and renamed frequently.
 The street is dominated by two primary property owners: the Harry Oakes Company (HOCO) and the Niagara Clifton Group.

-Comfort Inn, also part of Clifton Hill, closed in 2015 and was later demolished as part of a major development that included the Niagara Speedway go-kart track, an extension of the Great Canadian Midway video arcade, a zombie-themed 4D ride, multiple snack stands, and a Ripley's Believe It Or Not Museum expansion.
+Comfort Inn, also part of Clifton Hill, closed in 2015 and was later demolished as part of a major development that included the Niagara Speedway go-kart track, an extension of the Great Canadian Midway video arcade, a zombie-themed 4D ride, multiple snack stands, and a Ripley's Believe It or Not!
+Museum expansion.
 The expansion began in early 2016 and was completed in the summer of 2018.

 History

 Early history

 The land now occupied by Clifton Hill was acquired by the Phillip Bender family in 1782, as part of a United Empire Loyalist land grant.
 In 1832 the property was purchased by British Army officer Captain Ogden Creighton, a half-pay officer who had served in the 70th and 81st Regiments.
 Creighton laid out streets and building lots on the land, naming the future settlement Clifton, presumably after Clifton on the gorge of the River Avon in Bristol, England.
 Creighton built his residence, Clifton Cottage, on the edge of a high bank facing the American Falls, on the site of the present-day Quality Inn.

 Creighton was involved in suppressing the Rebellion of 1837.
 Following a clash between William Lyon Mackenzie and an Upper Canada government militia north of Toronto, the rebel leader took his forces to Navy Island on the Niagara River to form a provisional government.
 In mid-January 1838, Mackenzie and his followers evacuated the island.
-At the time Clifton Cottage became the headquarters for a military detachment assigned to guard the border ferry.
+At the time Clifton Cottage became the headquarters for a military detachment which was assigned to guard the border ferry.
 The Creighton family left the Niagara area in the early 1840s, moving to Toronto and later Brantford, Ontario.
 Creighton died around 1850.

 The street now called Clifton Hill was previously known as Ferry Road, named due to its proximity to the rowboat transportation system that ferried people across the Niagara River between Canada and the United States prior to the completion of the Niagara Falls Suspension Bridge.
 Ferry Road provided access to the Niagara Gorge where the boats docked.